Casa Zimbabwe

 Located at 2422 Ridge Road, CZ is a block from the center of the northern edge of the University of California, Berkeley campus.
 It sits on Northside atop Holy Hill, the area in the vicinity of a five-way intersection surrounded on all sides by churches and seminaries, such as Graduate Theological Union.
 Joined at the hip with the Ridge House, the building overlooks the North Gate of the university, and its two accessible roofs provide a view of San Francisco, East Bay, Berkeley Hills, and most of the university.
-BSC office and central kitchen are located in the same building.
+The BSC's central office and central kitchen are located in the same building.

 History

-While every other BSC house was a preexisting structure eventually converted into a co-op, in 1966 the Ridge Project, now Casa Zimbabwe, was built with the intent of a housing a living space, BCS office and the badly needed large kitchen and warehouse.
-A University Student Cooperative Association (now BCS) fund raising pamphlet stated that: The one abiding principle in the whole architectural design of Ridge Project has been to build a unit reflecting individuality and freedom, the antithesis of many dormitories.
+While every other BSC house was a preexisting structure eventually converted into a co-op, in 1966 the Ridge Project, now Casa Zimbabwe, was built with the intent of a housing a living space, BSC office and the badly needed large kitchen and warehouse.
+A University Student Cooperative Association (now BSC) fund raising pamphlet stated that: The one abiding principle in the whole architectural design of Ridge Project has been to build a unit reflecting individuality and freedom, the antithesis of many dormitories.
 The disadvantages of other dorms, uniformity, regimentation of activities and general impersonality of buildings, have been avoided.
-The Ridge Project actively promotes diversity, freedom and variety of activities, and a small-scale residential environment.Planning for the new project began in the late fifties with the BCS raising approximately $650,000 of the $1,500,000 needed to build it.
-The largest portion of that amount was provided by various foundations grants, in addition BCS received approximately $100,000 from co-op alumni, $35,000 from co-op members and $30,000 from university faculty.
+The Ridge Project actively promotes diversity, freedom and variety of activities, and a small-scale residential environment.Planning for the new project began in the late fifties with the BSC raising approximately $650,000 of the $1,500,000 needed to build it.
+The largest portion of that amount was provided by various foundations grants, in addition BSC received approximately $100,000 from co-op alumni, $35,000 from co-op members and $30,000 from university faculty.